FOR IMMEDIATE RELEASE

 Jason Shanks, president of the Our Sunday Visitor Institute stated, “We believe supporting parents ought to be one of the top priorities of the Catholic Church.
 OSV is proud to help launch the Hernons and their Messy Family Project.
 We believe this ministry will be a great support for parents in their work of building vibrant Catholic families as well as a tremendous resource for pastors in trying to serve the faithful and draw in those couples on the fringes.”

 So goes the family, so goes the Church, so goes the world.
 The Hernons believe they are called to change the world, one family at a time.

-“We believe that parenting is a vocation, a path to holiness, which is filled with joys, sorrows, crosses, and triumphs”, said Alicia Hernon, co-founder.
+“We believe that parenting is a vocation, a path to holiness, which is filled with joys, sorrows, crosses, and triumphs,” said co-founder Alicia Hernon.

-The organization’s name, Hernon explains, comes from the reality that family life is far from perfect but it is something we need to work at like any project: “We remind parents that you don’t have to be perfect.
+The organization’s name, the Hernons explain, comes from the reality that family life is far from perfect but it is something we need to work at like any project: “We remind parents that you don’t have to be perfect.
 The reality is that marriage and family life is messy but it is the greatest adventure this side of heaven.”

-The organization’s website offers an ever-expanding supply of free resources for families including 100 podcast episodes, blog posts, videos, and resources such as The Messy Family Guide to Discipline, Growing a Family Culture, and Screens and Your Kids.
-Additionally the Hernons created a special thank you gift for supporters this season – an Advent Box, with all a family needs to celebrate the feasts and celebrations from Advent to Epiphany.
+The organization’s website offers an ever-expanding supply of free resources for families including over a hundred podcast episodes, blog posts, videos, and resources such as The Messy Family Guide to Discipline, Growing Your Family Culture, and Screens and Your Kids.
+Additionally, the Hernons have created a special thank you gift for supporters this season – an Advent Box, with everything a family needs to celebrate the feasts and celebrations from Advent to Epiphany.